TIMOTHY

 Research Conference held in Nashville, Tennessee.
 This paper describes the

-survey.
+(RDD) survey.
 The goal of the experiment was to assess the relative effects of

 sending money prior to the first interview or at the refusal conversion stage.